Traditional Aboriginal health care

-Aboriginal people on the Cook Islands treat rugby players’ broken bones with traditional medicine used for generations.
+Aboriginal people on the Cook Islands treat rugby players' broken bones with traditional medicine that has been used for generations.

 "Several of my friends sustained fractures playing football and were back on the park in ridiculously short periods of times after being treated," says Dr Graham Matheson, an emergency physician who grew up on the island .